hendrtd/engr-1110/docs/modules/m09/module-open-announcement.md

-# Module 1 Announcements
+# Module 9 Announcements

-As you begin Module 1, here are a few things to keep in mind.
+Here are a few things to keep in mind as you begin this module.

 - Time management, as always, will be important.
 Be sure to set aside time each day to work on this course, and **don’t try to get everything done in the one or two days before things are due.**

 - Although the module is laid out sequentially, it might be best to work through everything iteratively instead.
-That is, interleave working on the zyBook Activities, the zyBook Lab, and the cultural intelligence readings and responses, much like the [workflow](../m00/structure.md) suggested in Module 0.
+That is, interleave working on all the concepts presented in this module, just as described in the [workflow](../m00/structure.md) suggested in Module 0.
 But however you decide to go through the material, be sure to work on the course each day, pace yourself, and prepare to have all graded work completed by the end of the module.

+- Now that your team has completed the Project Concept, you will spend this module planning your work to develop and deliver the project over the following four modules.

+- We will start to turn our attention to **cultural competency**, or **cultural intelligence** (CQ) in this module, and we will be joined by a faculty member from the Department of World Languages, Literatures, and Cultures.
+You will have CQ assignments to complete, and you will need to pay close attention to the due dates for those.

 - An [active](https://en.wikipedia.org/wiki/Active_learning),
   [self-regulated](https://en.wikipedia.org/wiki/Self-regulated_learning)